Lydia Ko takes step toward $2 million prize at LPGA finale - WHIZ News

 Ko responded with eight birdies, including four in a row late in the round at Tiburon Golf Club, that sent her to a 7-under 65 and a one-shot lead in the LPGA Tour season finale.

-So much as at stake this week, even beyond the $2 million prize to the winner.
+So much is at stake this week, even beyond the $2 million prize to the winner.

 Ko has a one-point lead in the race for LPGA Tour player of the year.
 She would appear to be a lock to win the Vare Trophy for the lowest scoring average.
 Both are worth a point in her bid to qualify for the LPGA Hall of Fame.